sparkfun/SparkFun_Qwiic_Universal_Auto-Detect/docs/api_SFE_QUAD_Sensors.md

 The names of all enabled senses can be read with ```getSenseNames```.
 The names are returned in ```readings```.

 The sensor and menu configuration can be stored temporarily in a dynamic char array named ```configuration```.
-The text ```configuration``` is written to storage and read from storage by the individual classes for EEPROM, LittleFS, SD and SdFat:
+The text CSV ```configuration``` is written to storage and read from storage by the individual classes for EEPROM, LittleFS, SD and SdFat:
 * ```SFE_QUAD_Sensors__EEPROM```
 * ```SFE_QUAD_Sensors__LittleFS```
 * ```SFE_QUAD_Sensors__SD```